Bangladesh Railway

 Bangladesh Railway (বাংলাদেশ রেলওয়ে) is the state-owned rail transport agency of Bangladesh.
+Bangladesh Railway was not established under a specific new act, but rather operates under the framework of The Railways Act, 1890 (Act No. IX of 1890).
 It operates and maintains all railways in the country, and is overseen by the Directorate General of Bangladesh Railway.
-The Bangladesh Railway is governed by the Ministry of Railways and the Bangladesh Railway Authority.
-Its reporting mark is "BR".
+The Bangladesh Railway is governed by the Ministry of Railways and the Bangladesh Railway Authority with a reporting mark known as "BR".